bd-iaas-us/autoSE/README.md

 2. Setup the environment variables `API_URL` and `API_KEY`.

-AutoSE is not only a commandline tool.
+AutoSE is not only a command-line tool.
 It relies on a backend with the power of LLM, RAG and vector storage.
 You can setup your own backend or use an existing backend.
 We will update the document soon on how to setup your own backend.
-Before that, just find an existing backend and set environment variables `API_URL` and `API_KEY` to point to it.
+At this time, just find an existing backend and set environment variables `API_URL` and `API_KEY` to point to it.